oren/scrapy/README.md

+# Scrapy

-# Module that scrape a business page on YP and return business name and phone
+a Module that scrape a business page on YP and return business name and phone

 ## Usage